perfectblue0/c-12-CMS-MySQL-Employee-Tracker/README.md

 ## Credits

 I made this project with help from Zoom class recordings where Samantha Randolph, my instructor, demonstrated how to begin the project.
 I also received help from one-on-one tutoring with Abdullah Al Hilfi.
-In addition to their support, I used the Zoom recording of the challenge review sessions where Kayvan Kazemini demonstrated how to complete this project.
+In addition to their support, I used the Zoom recording of the challenge review sessions where Kayvan Kazemini provided additional support for this project.
 ## License

 Please refer to the repo